Love in the workplace

 1. Love @ work

 Lindsay hit send.
 “I think I love you....”
-The email travelled over to Roxanne, sitting opposite him in the office.
-There was a slight ding sound, followed by a click.
+The email travelled over to Roxanne, sitting opposite him in one of the open-plan office cubicles.
+There was no privacy here.
+A slight "ding" sound, followed by a click, emanated from the shielded area.
 Her response was similarly short, and sweet: "I love you too..."
 They looked up from their screens and smiled, evidencing deep affection.
 The electronic communication was the result of a long, slow, year of evolving closeness, after almost a decade of working for the same organisation.
-Their relationship was now teetering on the edge of physical intimacy and commitment.
+Their relationship was now teetering on the edge of physical intimacy and long-term commitment.
 They were both anxious and excited.
-Over the following days the fall came to pass.
-It was a period of emotional intensity.
-Their love went on to flower, set in a self-imposed protective bubble which, at its core, separated them from the world outside.
+Over the following days the fall into bliss came to pass.
+It was a period of emotional intensity, with their love flowering, set in a self-imposed protective, and largely silent bubble which, at its core, separated them from the world outside.
 Nothing else mattered.
 That world involved present and previous partners, extended family, friends and, to a lesser degree, work colleagues.
-The workplace provided an enabling refuge from the world outside for a romance to blossom.
-Five years later they were a couple, married, with two beautiful children.
-Life was good, though the journey had not been without hiccups and trauma, as it is with any period of change.....
+The workplace provided an enabling refuge from the world outside for the romance to reach this point, unplanned and unbelievable.
+Five years later they were a married couple with two beautiful children.
+Life was good, though the journey had not been without hiccups and trauma, as it is with any period of change and any move from one significant other to another.......

 --------------------

-Caveat: This is not an article about sexual harassment, sexual violence, personal power dynamics inside and outside of the workplace, sexual hubris, sexploitation, hook-ups, Tinder, or gender discrimination.
-It is an article about intimate relationships between consenting adults, both within the workplace and outside of it, giving rise to long-term commitment should circumstances permit.
-It is also about respect for individual privacy in a world becoming increasingly invasive and judgemental.
-Finally, it is about falling in love.
+Caveat: This is not an article about sexual harassment, sexual violence, personal power dynamics inside and outside of the workplace, sexual hubris, sexploitation, hook-ups, Tinder, RSVP, or gender discrimination.
+It is an article about intimate relationships between consenting adults, both within the workplace and outside of it, giving rise to long-term partner commitment.
+It is also about respect for individual privacy in a gender diverse world becoming increasingly invasive, moralistic and judgemental.
+Finally, it is about two people falling in love.

 -------------------------